RagnarB83/ash-documentation/docs/CFour-interface.rst

 This density can be used to define various electric properties at the CC level of theory (dipole, EFG etc.), population analysis but the density can also be useful on its own.
 Here we utilize the MOLDEN_NAT file that CFour creates, which contains the natural orbitals of the CC wavefunction that define the correlated WF density.
+Unfortunately this CFour-created Molden-file is not compatible with Multiwfn that is convenient to plot the density so here use an ASH function, **convert_CFour_Molden_file** to convert the CFour Molden file to a Multiwfn-compatible file.
+**convert_CFour_Molden_file** utilizes the **molden2aim** program to convert the Moldenfile.
+Molden2aim ships with ASH but requires a quick compilation (see instructions when running).

 You can then use the **multiwfn_run function** (See :doc:`Multiwfn_interface` for details) that creates the density in realspace using Multiwfn.